 If you and your child are unable to make the official open day, then you could arrange a private viewing.
 Call the admissions team to arrange a suitable date and time to visit.
 Whilst you are likely to miss out on some of the lectures and presentations that are organised during an open day, you may still be able to speak with a member of staff from the relevant faculty.
+There may also be virtual open days and virtual tours available online.

+Whatuni

-Whatuni - Virtual tours and events
+- Virtual tours

+and events